 Reports to parents should be provided in the same format and on the same schedule used for all students.
 Progress should be reported with respect to all components of the program, and with reference to progress in relation to IEP goals.
-Reports should indicate the adaptations made to the student's educational program, as well as performance relative to widely held expectations.
-All personnel directly involved in the ongoing educational program (e.g., classroom teacher, specialist teacher, speech-language pathologist) should report on student progress.
+Reports should indicate the adaptations and modifications made to the student's educational program, as well as performance relative to widely held expectations.
+All personnel directly involved in the ongoing educational program (e.g., classroom teacher, specialist teacher, speech-language pathologist) should report on student progress (see Appendix H.10.3 Student Progress Report Order).

-With sufficient training and experience, classroom teachers will be able to meet the needs of most students with learning disabilities and provide an education program in which they can be successful, provided that specialized support is available when needed.
-In-service training opportunities and a collaborative team approach are recommended to support and encourage the development of the necessary skills and understandings which the classroom teacher may require.
+With sufficient training and experience, classroom teachers will be able to meet the needs of most students with learning disabilities and provided an education program in which they can be successful, provided that specialized support is available when needed.
+Inservice training opportunities and a collaborative team approach are recommended to support and encourage the development of the necessary skills and understandings which the classroom teacher may require.

-Teachers with specialist responsibilities for supporting students with learning disabilities should fulfill the qualifications described for Learning Assistance teacher (see Section D.1 Learning Assistance Services).
+Teachers with responsibilities for supporting students with learning disabilities should fulfill the qualifications described for Learning Assistance teacher (see Section D.1 Learning Assistance Services).